OregonStateUniversity/ScheduleIt/docs/STATIC.md

 # Static

-The `static` folder contains CSS, images, and JavaScript files for the application.
+The `static` folder contains CSS, images, and JavaScript files for this application.

 ## css